cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 * subjectUniqueID.
 Not supported.

 * extensions.
 The 'extensions' field is encoded as a CBOR array where each extension is encoded as either a CBOR int (see {{extype}}) followed by an optional CBOR item of any type or a CBOR OID tag {{I-D.ietf-cbor-tags-oid}} followed by a CBOR bool encoding 'critical' and the DER encoded value of the 'extnValue' encoded as a CBOR byte string.
 If the array contains exactly two ints and the absolute value of the first int is 2, the array is omitted and the extensions is encoded as a single CBOR int with the absolute value of the second int and the sign of the first int.
 Extensions are encoded as specified in {{ext-encoding}}.
-The extensions mandated to be supported by {{RFC7925}} are given special treatment.
+The extensions mandated to be supported by {{RFC7925}} and {{IEEE-802.1AR}} are given special treatment.
 An omitted 'extensions' field is encoded as an empty CBOR array.

 * signatureValue.
 The 'signatureValue' BIT STRING value field is encoded as the CBOR byte string issuerSignatureValue.
 This specification assumes the BIT STRING has zero unused bits and the unused bits byte is omitted.
 ECDSA signatures are given special treatment.
 For ECDSA signatures the SEQUENCE and INTEGER type and length fields are omitted and the two INTEGER value fields are padded to the fixed length L = ceil( log2(n) / 8 ), where n is the size of the largest prime-order subgroup.
 For secp256r1, secp384r1, and secp521r1, L is 32, 48, and 66 respectively.
 For natively signed CBOR certificates the signatureValue is calculated over the CBOR sequence TBSCertificate.